vaibhavsagar/website/drafts/functional-devops.md

 ## Responding to change

 This is fantastic, but deployments are rarely fire-and-forget.
-How does
+What happens when our requirements change?
+There's a serious issue with our application, which is that it hardcodes the port that it listens on.
+If we wanted it to listen on a different port, or to run more than one instance of it on the same machine, we'd need to do something differently.

+The easy solution would be to talk to the developers and have them implement support, but in the meantime, how should we proceed?